seedhartha/kotorblender/README.md

 1. Select objects for which you want lightmaps to be recreated, or unselect all objects to recreate all lightmaps
 1. Press KotOR → Lightmaps → Bake (auto)
+1. Open and save each individual lightmap image from UV Editing tab

 UV mapping: